-442 Water treatment chemistry or approach is compatible with the agricultural chemicals being applied.
-443 Establish corrective action procedures for non-compliance scenarios, including: 444 Contaminated source water 445 Animal intrusion 446 Contaminating run-off 447 Uncontrolled flooding [reference page, line and table] 448 Document all corrective measures, cleaning activities, and maintenance.
-449 450 Best Practices for Furrow Irrigation Systems Management Agricultural practices, such as irrigation methods, bed configuration, etc., should be implemented in a 451 manner to avoid water from breaching the top of the bed.
-452 Agricultural practices, such as equipment movement, irrigation practices, etc., should be monitored at 453 454 headland and tail ditch locations for damaged beds which may allow water to contact the edible 455 portion of the crop.
-456 Coordinate irrigation events with harvest, to the degree possible, to avoid saturation of the field soil to prevent excessive dirt and mud from getting on the edible portion of the crop, harvest tools (e.g., 457 knives, gloves, etc.), and harvest equipment (e.g., machines, belts, trailers, etc.).
-458 Best Practices for Drip Tape Irrigation Systems Management 459 460 Drip tape should be handled, stored, used, and re-used in a manner that prevents damage and 461 contamination to the drip tape.
-462 While in use, repairs to drip tape should be completed in a timely manner to prevent water contact 463 with the edible portion of the crop.
-464
+Agricultural practices, such as irrigation methods, bed configuration, etc., sh - Agricultural practices, such as irrigation methods, bed configuration, etc., should be implemented in a manner to avoid water from breaching the top of the bed. - Agricultural practices, such as equipment movement, irrigation practices, etc., should be monitored at headland and tail ditch locations for damaged beds which may allow water to contact the edible portion of the crop. - Coordinate irrigation events with harvest, to the degree possible, to avoid saturation of the field soil to prevent excessive dirt and mud from getting on the edible portion of the crop, harvest tools (e.g., knives, gloves, etc.), and harvest equipment (e.g., machines, belts, trailers, etc.).

+Best Practices for Drip Tape Irrigation Systems Management

+- Drip tape should be handled, stored, used, and re-used in a manner that prevents damage and contamination to the drip tape. - While in use, repairs to drip tape should be completed in a timely manner to prevent water contact with the edible portion of the crop.